University College Advising and Student Services

-- Students seeking to declare a major in Bachelor of Criminal Justice (BCJ), Bachelor of Specialized Studies (BSS) or an Associate Degree will be assigned to an advisor located in the Advising and Student Services Office or designated campus advisor. o Students interested in the BSS program will work closely with a University College advisor and faculty to design, gain approval for, implement, and earn their unique degree.
+- Students seeking to declare a major in Bachelor of Criminal Justice (BCJ), Bachelor of Specialized Studies (BSS) or an Associate Degree will be assigned to an advisor located in the University College Advising and Student Services Office or designated campus advisor.
+Students interested in the BSS program will work closely with a University College advisor and faculty to design, gain approval for, implement, and earn their unique degree.

-- If you are in University College and have a particular degree program in mind, whether that program is selective or not, you should refer to the degree requirements outlined elsewhere in the catalog.
+- If you are in University College and have a particular degree program in mind, whether that program is selective or not, you should refer to the degree requirements outlined in the catalog.
 If you are interested in determining your progress toward one or more majors, you may create a "what if" DARS report for the major you are considering.
 Simply go to University Registrar's DARS webpage and log in using your OHIO ID and password.
 If you want assistance creating or interpreting a "what if" DARS, please contact the University College office.
 One of our advisors will be glad to assist you.

 University College allows Undecided and Undeclared majors one year to explore OHIO's major options or complete requisite(s) and GPA requirements to declare a major of choice.